San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to score more than 45.5 points in six of eight games this season.
+- In 87.5% of Fresno State's games this season (7/8), the teams combined to score more than Saturday's total of 45.

-- The combined points per game average of the two teams, 66.6, is 21.1 points more than Saturday's over/under.
+- The two teams combine to average 66.6 points per game, 21.6 more than the total in this contest.

-- These two squads combine to surrender 36.6 points per game, 8.9 fewer than this contest's over/under.
+- This contest's total is 8.4 points above the 36.6 these two squads combine to allow per game this season.

 San Diego State Stats and Trends

-- San Diego State is 4-1 against the spread and 5-0 overall this season when the team notches more than 20.9 points.
+- When San Diego State scores more than 20.9 points, it is 4-1 against the spread and 5-0 overall.

-- When San Diego State totals over 338.6 yards, the team is 2-1 against the spread and 3-0 overall.
+- San Diego State is 2-1 against the spread and 3-0 overall when the team churns out more than 338.6 yards.

-- The Aztecs have turned the ball over seven times this season, eight fewer than the Bulldogs have forced (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.